Sun Peaks Resort History

 The Delta Sun Peaks Resort opens two new restaurants in the Delta Residences.
 The M Room features a fine dining menu highlighting regional, fresh cuisine, while Morrisey’s Public House provides the village’s first Irish inspired pub offering.

-Sun Peaks Resort Corporation signs a multi-year terrain park sponsorship agreement with Rockstar Energy Drink.
+Sun Peaks Resort LLP signs a multi-year terrain park sponsorship agreement with Rockstar Energy Drink.

 The Mascon Hangout catering to teenagers opens in the Sports Centre.